bmeddeb/RepoMetrics/docs/development/architecture.md

 ## High-Level Architecture

-GitFleet is built with a hybrid architecture that combines the performance of Rust with the convenience and ecosystem of Python:
+GitFleet is built with a hybrid architecture that combines the performance of Rust for critical Git operations with the flexibility and ecosystem of Python for API clients and utilities:

 ```
 ┌────────────────────────────────────────────────────────────┐
 │                      Python Layer                          │
 │                                                            │
 │  ┌───────────────┐   ┌────────────────┐   ┌─────────────┐  │
-│  │ RepoManager   │   │ Provider APIs  │   │ Models      │  │
+│  │ High-level    │   │ Provider APIs  │   │ Utility     │  │
-│  │ Python API    │   │ (GitHub, etc.) │   │ (Pydantic)  │  │
+│  │ Interfaces    │   │ (GitHub, etc.) │   │ Functions   │  │
 │  └───────────────┘   └────────────────┘   └─────────────┘  │
 └────────────────────────────────────────────────────────────┘
                           │